 There are a lot of problems using consumer-grade access points in corporate environments.
 Security and management are the two biggest challenges.
-Consumer access points aren’t designed for the rigors and security requirements of a business.
-Yet, in this case the access point couldn’t cope with interference from surrounding businesses.
+Consumer points aren’t designed for the rigors and security requirements of a business.
+Yet, in this case the point couldn’t cope with interference from surrounding businesses.

 We installed two new enterprise-grade Access Points by Cisco-Meraki.
 The first thing they told us was that there were six hundred other Access Points that could be “seen” within the area.
 And we estimated the area to be only approximately 500-750 feet in diameter.

 Enterprise Access Points (including those from Cisco-Meraki) are smart about handling WiFi interference.
-They can deal with the “noise” from nearby access points better than cheap consumer models.
+They can deal with the “noise” from nearby points better than cheap consumer models.
 The added bonus is that they are also easier to secure.

 More great news: Software on the Cisco-Meraki Access Points gets upgraded on a regular basis.
 This means the unit will have a long useful service life.
 And there will be new features added over time.
 This means the Cisco-Meraki access points will provide at least five years of dependable service.